yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster/macos.md

 ### YB-TServer status

-Clicking `See all nodes` takes you to the Tablet Servers page where you can observe the 1 yb-tserver along with the time since it last connected to this yb-master via regular heartbeats.
-Because there are no user tables created yet, you can see that the `Load (Num Tablets)` is 0.
-As new tables get added, new tablets (aka shards) will be created automatically and distributed evenly across all the available tablet servers.
+Click **See all nodes** to go to the **Tablet Servers** page, where you can observe the one YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.
+Because there are no user tables, `Load (Num Tablets)` is 0.
+As tables are added, new tablets (aka shards) will be created automatically and distributed evenly across all the available tablet servers.

 ![master-home](/images/admin/master-tservers-list-binary-rf1.png)

-{{<tip title="Next step" >}}
+## Next step

 [Explore YSQL](../../explore/ysql/)

-{{< /tip >}}